inkline/inkline.io/content/docs/forms/form-group.md

 ---
-title: Form Group - Inkline
+title: Form Group
 description: Form groups are the easiest way to add structure and spacing to form elements.
 ---

 # Form Group
 ## Form groups are the easiest way to add structure and spacing to form elements.

-The `<i-form-group>` component is a wrapper that provides proper grouping of labels, input, help text, and form validation messaging.
+The `<IFormGroup>` component is a wrapper that provides proper grouping of labels, input, help text, and form validation messaging.
 By default, form groups add spacing between them.

 ::ContentTabs
 #preview